Are you confused about what an ISO Management System is?

 Number one is the ISO 9001 Standard.
 This is the internationally recognised standard for quality management.
 It has been used by over 1 million business and ensures that they are consistently providing high-quality products and services.

-Another popular ISO Standard is the 14001.
+Another popular ISO Standard is the 14001 - Environmental Management.
 With the very real threats caused by climate change, it is now more important than ever for businesses to limit their environmental impact, and this standard aims to achieve just that, reducing waste and improving resource efficiency.

 In the modern world, the handling of data is common practice, and rife with opportunities for information security threats to corrupt or steal client’s data.
-The 27001 helps ensure that this data is always protected whether online or offline.
+ISO 27001 - Information Security Management helps ensure that this data is always protected whether online or offline.

 ISO Standards are not the most user-friendly documents in the world if you aren’t familiar with the terminology.
-They contain a list of endless expectations which can be subject to misinterpretation.
+They contain a list of expectations which can be subject to misinterpretation.
 So, you probably don’t want the headache of implementing one of these systems yourself.
-It is an extremely laborious and trial-and-error exercise.
+It can be a laborious and trial-and-error exercise.
 After all, this time and energy would be better spent running your business.

-A good ISO Consultant will assess the current position of your business and identify the exact steps which you need to take in order to fulfil the requirements of the ISO Standards.
-They know the standards inside out and eliminate the guesswork which you would otherwise be subject to.
-For a reasonable expense, this massively speeds up your progression and streamlines the process of becoming ISO certified.
+A good ISO Consultant will assess the current position of your business and identify the exact steps you need to take in order to fulfil the requirements of the ISO Standards.
+They know the standards inside out and eliminate any guesswork.
+This massively speeds up your progression and streamlines the process of becoming ISO certified.

 Trust in the experts